Israel Puerto

-Israel Puerto Pineda (born 15 June 1993) is a Spanish professional footballer who plays as a central defender for Polish club Jagiellonia Białystok.
+Israel Puerto Pineda (born 15 June 1993) is a Spanish professional footballer who plays as a central defender for Polish club Stal Mielec.

 Club career

 Born in El Viso del Alcor, Province of Seville, Andalusia, Puerto joined Sevilla FC's youth system at the age of 12.
 Four years later, he almost quit football due to a cardiovascular disease from which he eventually recovered fully.

-Puerto spent his first seasons as a senior with the reserve team, competing in Segunda División B. On 10 March 2013, he scored a brace against Arroyo CP in a 3–0 home win, and, on 28 April, he made his official debut with the main squad, coming on as an 87th-minute substitute for José Antonio Reyes in a 1–1 La Liga draw at Real Valladolid.
+Puerto spent his first seasons as a senior with the reserve team, competing in the Segunda División B. On 10 March 2013, he scored a brace against Arroyo CP in a 3–0 home win, and, on 28 April, he made his official debut with the main squad, coming on as an 87th-minute substitute for José Antonio Reyes in the 1–1 La Liga draw at Real Valladolid.

 On 2 July 2014, Puerto moved to another reserve side, Villarreal CF B also of the third division.
-He made his debut with the first team on 4 December, starting in a 2–1 away win against Cádiz CF in the round of 32 of the Copa del Rey.
+He made his debut with the first team on 4 December, starting a 2–1 away victory over Cádiz CF in the round of 32 of the Copa del Rey.

 On 4 March 2015, Puerto was transferred to Segunda División club CD Lugo, signing a 1 1/2-year deal as a replacement for injured Jon García.
-In his debut, three days later, he scored his first professional goal, netting his team's first in the 3–2 home victory over FC Barcelona B.
+In his debut, three days later, he scored his first professional goal, netting his team's first in the 3–2 home win over FC Barcelona B.

 Puerto then returned to the Spanish third tier, representing in quick succession Racing de Santander, CD Mirandés and Recreativo de Huelva.
 The 26-year-old moved abroad for the first time in June 2019, signing with Śląsk Wrocław of the Polish Ekstraklasa.
+He scored his first top-flight goal on 28 June 2020, equalising an eventual 2–2 home draw with Lech Poznań.

+Puerto continued competing abroad the following seasons, with Jagiellonia Białystok (Polish top division), Al-Jabalain FC (Saudi First Division League), FC Gloria Buzău (Romanian Liga I) and Stal Mielec (Poland's I liga).